-- a) Kicking the ball when it is on the ground is allowed (known as a "fly-hack"). - b) If the ball is kicked from outside of the 22 metre line directly into touch, a free pass is awarded to the opposing team who last touched the ball in line with where the ball was kicked and 10 metres in from the touchline unless they elect to take a quick throw in in compliance with 9(d). - c) Box kicks and drop goals are not permitted. - d) Where the kick goes into touch the non-kicking team has the option to take a quick throw in preference to the free pass unless it has been touched by anyone other than a player.
+- a) Kicking the ball when it is on the ground is allowed (known as a "fly-hack"). - b) Box kicks and Drop goals are permitted. - c) If the ball is kicked from outside of the 22 metre line directly into touch, a lineout is awarded to the opposing team who last touched the ball in line with where the ball was kicked unless they elect to take a quick throw in in compliance with 9(d). - d) Where the kick goes into touch the non-kicking team has the option to take a quick throw in preference to the lineout unless it has been touched by anyone other than a player.
 It must be the same ball that was kicked into touch.
-For a quick throw-in, the player may be anywhere outside the field of play between the line of touch and the player's goal line.
-If the ball is brought back into the field of play, or players from the kicking team are in close proximity before the throw can be taken the referee should award a free-kick in accordance with the rules above.
+For a quick throwin, the player may be anywhere outside the field of play between the line of touch and the player's goal line.
+If the ball is brought back into the field of play, or players from the kicking team are in close proximity before the throw can be taken the referee should award a free-kick in accordance with the rules above. - e) After a try is scored, the scorers attempt to score a goal by taking a kick at goal.
+This kick is a conversion kick: a conversion kick can be a place kick or a drop kick in line where the try was scored.
+If a penalty try has been awarded, no conversion is required.